-A maintenance schedule shall be defined for compressor.
-This schedule shall define the maximum time between maintenance shutdowns and the operations to be performed for overhaul, inspection or check:
+A maintenance schedule shall be defined for the compressor.
+This schedule shall define the maximum time between maintenance shutdowns and indicate the operations to be performed for overhaul, inspection or checking of the following:

-- a) Cylinder valves, lanterns and gaskets.
+Cylinder valves, lanterns and gaskets.

-- b) Oil scrapers and piston rod surface.
+Oil scrapers and piston rod surface.

-- c) Clearances of bearings.
+Clearances of bearings.

-- d) Piston clearances.
+Piston clearances.

-- e) Tightness of connecting rod bolts.
+Tightness of connecting rod bolts.

-- f) Tightness of piston nuts.
+Tightness of piston nuts.

-- g) Piston rings, rider rings and packing
+Piston rings, rider rings and packing

-- h) Crankshaft deflection.
+Crankshaft deflection.